Normalized solutions of Nehari-Pankov type to mass-supercritical indefinite variational problems: Introduction

 \medbreak We point out again that the methods developed in the present paper do not rely on any assumptions related to mass-critical exponents.
 This makes our method particularly well-suited to obtain new results in the usually harder mass-supercritical case (as is the case in \cite{DDGS} for minimizers on the Nehari manifold).

 \medbreak The paper is organized as follows.
 In Section~\ref{sec:nehari-pankov}, we further develop the abstract framework of the indefinite variational problem associated with (\ref{eq:nonlinear-wave-intro}) and prove Theorem~\ref{main-abstract-result-existence-lambda}.
 In Section~\ref{sec:lambda-depend-minim}, we then study the $\lambda$-dependence of the Nehari-Pankov solutions obtained in Theorem~\ref{main-abstract-result-existence-lambda}, and we complete the proof of Theorem~\ref{M-n-char}.
-In the end of Section~\ref{sec:lambda-depend-minim}, we then provide useful estimates for the action and mass of Nehari-Pankov solutions under additional assumptions on the functional $I$ and the operator $A$.
+In the end of Section~\ref{sec:lambda-depend-minim}, we then provide useful estimates for the action of Nehari-Pankov solutions under additional assumptions on the functional $I$ and the operator $A$.
+In Section~\ref{sec:furth-estim-case}, we then specialize to the case $H = L^2(\Omega)$ on a compact metric measure space and derive explicit lower bounds on the largest mass attainable by a Nehari-Pankov ground state within a given spectral gap, which underlie the large-mass results in Theorems~\ref{graph_mult} and~\ref{torus_mult}.
 Section~\ref{sec:nonl-schr-equat} is devoted to the nonlinear Schrödinger equation on compact metric graphs and to the proof of Theorem~\ref{graph_mult}.
 Finally, in Section~\ref{sec:nonl-biharm-equat}, we study the equation~(\ref{torus-eq}) on the flat $2$-torus, and we complete the proof of Theorem~\ref{torus_mult}.